pedestal/pedestal/app/docs/design-spec.md

 [event-entry1 event-entry2 event-entry3]
 ```

-Each event entry describes on event as vector with `source-id`,
+Each event entry describes an event as a vector with `source-id`,
-`event`, and zero or more states.
+`event`, and zero or more `states`.

 ```clj
 [source-id event states]